leximpact/openfisca-france-dotations-locales/README.md

 # OpenFisca France Dotations Locales

+[EN] OpenFisca tax and benefit system for France State endowments to local authorities.

+[FR] Modèle de microsimulation OpenFisca dédié aux dotations de l'État aux collectivités territoriales.

+**The following documentation is mainly inherited from [openfisca country-tempate](https://github.com/openfisca/country-template).
+Update is coming... 😊**

-The country whose law is modelled here has a very simple tax and benefit system.
+The country whose law is modelled here has a simple tax and benefit system.

 - It has a flat rate tax whose rates increase every year.
 - On the first of December, 2015, it introduced a basic income for all its citizens of age who have no income.